pandosme/doreme/README.md

 # Overview
 This docker-compose (optimized for Raspberry Pi) includes container for Node-Red, Mosquitto MQTT Broker and Mongo Database.
-There are a number of non-default nodes including dashboard, bigtimer and Axis device node.
-There is no authentication on any service.
+Node-red includes a number of non-default nodes such as dashboard, bigtimer and Axis device node.

+There are no authentication on any service.
+This can be added by editing nodered/settings.js and mosquitto/config/mosquitto.conf

 Default ports in docker-compose:
 1880: Noder-red